-It also makes sure that services provided by us, GPs and other healthcare providers work effectively together.
+It also makes sure that services we provide, and services from GPs and other healthcare providers work effectively together.

-The board is chaired by our Cabinet Member for Health and Communities Councillor Carol Hart and includes representatives from other organisations.
+The board is chaired by our Cabinet Member for Health and Communities, and includes representatives from other organisations.

-These include district and borough councils, GPs, Healthwatch Derbyshire, representatives from clinical commissioning groups, healthcare providers, voluntary sector and social care agencies.
+These include district and borough councils, GPs, Healthwatch Derbyshire, representatives from Derby and Derbyshire integrated care system, healthcare providers, the voluntary sector and social care agencies.

 Health and wellbeing strategy

-The Health and Wellbeing Board is required to publish a strategy setting out its key priorities and how members will work together to improve the health and wellbeing of Derbyshire's residents.
+The Health and Wellbeing Board has to publish a strategy setting out its key priorities and how members will work together to improve the health and wellbeing of Derbyshire's residents.

-Addressing these priorities will help us work to achieve our overarching outcomes for Derbyshire:
+Addressing these priorities will help us work to achieve our aims for Derbyshire:

-- reduced differences in life expectancy and healthy life expectancy between communities
+- Reduced differences in life expectancy and healthy life expectancy between different communities

 Joint Strategic Needs Assessment